Esensats/waywork/README.md

 4. **Reusability**: Common patterns abstracted into reusable components
 5. **Error Prevention**: Toggle guards and proper state management prevent common issues
 6. **Cleaner Code**: Focus on what you want to achieve, not how to implement it

-## License

-This project is licensed under the same terms as waywall.